diegomrobledo679/open-interpreter-ts/README.md

 `.env` file on demand.
 There's also **List Available Tools** to print all registered tool names with descriptions.
+There's also **List Supported Languages** to see which programming languages the interpreter can execute.

 You can list all available tools with `--list-tools` or by setting `LIST_TOOLS=true`.
+You can list supported languages with `--list-languages` or `LIST_LANGUAGES=true`.
 You can pass interpreter options directly on the command line or via environment variables.
 Use `--env KEY=VALUE` to set a variable for the current run, or choose **Set Environment Variables** in the interactive